Scholarly Work · Citations & Lectures

 The Extended Manuscript

-The 2015 thesis explicitly describes itself as a prolegomena — a beginning — to a more extensive work currently in progress, providing a full in-depth analysis of the complete dataset of 257 responses.
+The 2015 thesis explicitly describes itself as a prolegomena, a beginning, to a more extensive work currently in progress, providing a full in-depth analysis of the complete dataset: all 459 participants, the 400 complete quantitative responses, and the qualitative voices of the 257 women who completed both strands in full.

 In Development